 4. When the DTS4050 was formatted, all information including the IP Address was lost.
-To reset a new IP address, send the command:
+Reset the IP address by sending the command:

-SET IPADD xxx.xxx.xxx \(where xxx.xxx.xxx is the new IP address)
+SET IPADD xxx.xxx.xxx

+(where xxx.xxx.xxx is the IP address to be set)

-Verify the IP address is set properly by sending the LIST S command and checking the setting of the IPADD variable.
-If it is correct, save the new IP address by sending the command:
+Verify the IP address is set properly by sending the LIST IP command and checking the setting of the IPADD variable.
+If it is correct, save the new IP address by sending the command: SAVEIP

-SAVEIP

-Followed by:
+Followed by: SAVEIPCONFIRM

-SAVEIPCONFIRM

-If the IP Address is not set at this point and the DTS4050 is powered down, the default IP address will be used.
+If the IP Address is not set at this point and the DTS4050 is powered down, the default IP address will be used (191.30.105.100).
 At this point, the flash memory has been formatted and the DTS4050's IP address has been re-established.